-Any person who is a member of a professional body that is recognised by the Registrar is qualified to act as an insolvency practitioner under the Law.
+Any person who is a member of a professional body recognised by the DIFCA for the purpose is qualified to act as an insolvency practitioner under the Law.

 7.2 Individual recognition by the Court

 The Court may make an order to the effect that a person may act as an insolvency practitioner.
 If such an order is made the person is deemed to have been a qualified insolvency practitioner at all material times.